microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v1.0.1
+* Fixed a bug preventing string[] from working with built-in prompts.
+* Intent handler may not exist if no default handler.
+* fix typo: should be , instead of .
+* Updated LKG build and package.json version.

 ### v1.0.0

 __Breaking Changes__